sachsom95/Python_blog/_posts/2020-05-25-list_and_tuples.markdown

 With this information, we can now make methods which can have a varying number of parameters.

 These are some of the interesting observations I had while studying about tuples and list.
-If I made some egregious mistakes do send me a mail or comment Also do check out my other blogs as well
+If I made some egregious mistakes do send me a mail or put a pull request on my repo.
+Also do check out my other blogs as well links in About section :)

 <h4>Reference</h4>
 -  [RealPython](https://realpython.com)